Rule #1: Respect the spirit of the game. Don’t be a jerk.

 The main point of the draft league is to have fun and meet new people, after the season is completed teams will be redistributed based on the results from the previous season, in a snake-style draft.
 The top returning players will become the new team captains and get to choose their team’s name, as well as participate in the process of drafting players to their team!

 When we have more than 10 teams, divisions will be created by taking the odd-ranked captains into one division and the even-ranked captains into the other.
 The top 4 teams of each division will play to win their division and medals.
 After the divisions have their winners, the champions will play against each other in the tenth week.
-First place will win the Chris Glass Memorial Cup and gold medals, second place will receive silver medals.
+First place will win the Chris Glass Memorial Cup and gold medals, second place will receive gold medals only.

 Coed draft: Stats will be kept on individual players.
 Hits, catches, game points, yellow/red cards and total score.